Observation of long-range orbital transport and giant orbital torque

-Since $\eta_\mathrm{FM}$ originates from the spin-orbit coupling, or more precisely the spin-orbit correlation near the Fermi energy, in the FM layer~\cite{PhysRevResearch.2.013177}, the orbital torque is sensitive to the electronic structure of the FM layer~\cite{PhysRevResearch.2.033401}.
-Among the conventional 3$d$ FMs, Ni is predicted to have the strongest spin-orbit correlation near the Fermi energy~\cite{Ta-orbital}.
-The strong spin-orbit correlation in Ni is consistent with it's strong spin and anomalous Hall effects, transport phenomena that also arise from the spin-orbit coupling~\cite{PhysRevB.81.195111,PhysRevB.99.220405}.
-In the following, we assume that $\eta_\mathrm{FM}$ in Ni$_{81}$Fe$_{19}$ is much weaker than that in Ni, $|\eta_\mathrm{Ni}/\eta_\mathrm{\text{Ni}_{81}\text{Fe}_{19}}|\gg 1$, due to the fact that the spin-orbit correlation in Fe is negligible compared to that in Ni and that the intrinsic anomalous Hall conductivity in Ni$_{81}$Fe$_{19}$ is an order of magnitude lower than that of Ni~\cite{PhysRevResearch.2.033401,doi:10.1063/1.4939696}.
-Under this assumption with the theoretical prediction of $|\sigma_\mathrm{OH}^\mathrm{Ti}/\sigma_\mathrm{SH}^\mathrm{Ti}|\gg 1$, the orbital transport and orbital torque are expected to be pronounced in the Ni/Ti bilayer.
+Since $\eta_\mathrm{FM}$ originates from the orbital-to-spin conversion due to the spin-orbit correlation near the Fermi energy in the FM layer~\cite{PhysRevResearch.2.013177}, the orbital torque is sensitive to the electronic structure of the FM layer~\cite{PhysRevResearch.2.033401}.
+Among the conventional 3$d$ FMs, Ni is predicted to show the strongest orbital-to-spin conversion~\cite{Ta-orbital}.
+In the following, we assume that $\eta_\mathrm{FM}$ in Ni$_{81}$Fe$_{19}$ is much weaker than that in Ni: $|\eta_\mathrm{Ni}/\eta_\mathrm{\text{Ni}_{81}\text{Fe}_{19}}|\gg 1$.
+This assumption is supported by the fact that the physical origin of the strong orbital-to-spin conversion in Ni is in the optimal electronic occupation of $d$ orbital shells such that the Fermi energy is located in the energy gap induced by the spin-orbit coupling~\cite{PhysRevResearch.2.033401}.
+This is manifested by the strong SHE in Ni, which results from the orbital-to-spin conversion as a result of the combined effect of the OHE and the spin-orbit coupling in the same material~\cite{PhysRevB.98.214405}.
+The previous work has shown that the spin Hall conductivity in Ni exhibits a sharp spike at the Fermi energy, and the value drops significantly even if the Fermi energy is slightly varied~\cite{PhysRevB.98.214405}.
+This implies that in a situation like Ni$_{81}$Fe$_{19}$, the efficiency of the orbital-to-spin conversion can be strongly affected by the change of the electronic occupation by Fe doping.
+Under the assumption of $|\eta_\mathrm{Ni}/\eta_\mathrm{\text{Ni}_{81}\text{Fe}_{19}}|\gg 1$ with the theoretical prediction of $|\sigma_\mathrm{OH}^\mathrm{Ti}/\sigma_\mathrm{SH}^\mathrm{Ti}|\gg 1$, the orbital transport and orbital torque are expected to be pronounced in the Ni/Ti bilayer.

 Figure~\ref{fig2}a shows ST-FMR spectra for the Ni$_{81}$Fe$_{19}$/Ti and Ni/Ti bilayers, measured by applying a radio-frequency (RF) current with a frequency of $f$ and an external magnetic field $H$ (see Methods).
 The measured spectra are consistent with the prediction of the direct-current (DC) voltage due to the ST-FMR:~\cite{PhysRevLett.106.036601,fang2011spin}